reslp/phylociraptor/docs/indepth/setup.rst

 ------------------------------------

 After you have downloaded phylociraptor and edited the config files to fit your analysis it is time to run :bash:`phylociraptor setup`.
 During this step several things happen: First, phylocirpator will read the samples CSV file and start to download genomes in case you have specified them in the config file.
-This is done with a custom R script, which uses `biomartr`_ to interact with the NCBI servers.
+This is done with a custom python script, to interact with the NCBI servers.
 Our script includes several fail-safe checks to ensure that the downloaded genome is correct and belongs to the desired species (by determining the NCBI taxon ID of the specified species name in the config file).
 In case there are multiple genomes for a species, it will decide which genome to download based on a set of rules implemented in the script: If a genome is labeled "reference" it will download this genomes, if no reference genome is available it will insted look for a "representative genome" (look `here <https://support.nlm.nih.gov/knowledgebase/article/KA-03578/en-us>`_ to learn more about NCBI genome types).

 If also no representative genome is available, it will download the latest genome based on publication date of the genome.
-So that this works properly it is important to specify the correct name under which a genome is deposited at NCBI.
+So that this works properly it is important to **specify the correct name under which a genome is deposited at NCBI**.
 If you follow the provided instructions above properly, everything should work as expected.

 In some cases phylocirpator may be unable to find a genome.
 This can be due to several reasons: